2020 Travel Guide to Koh Samui Travel Guide + Tourist Information

-Like the Chaweng Walking Street, Fisherman’s Village Walking Street is the favorite destination of people who are on a tight budget.
+Like the Chaweng Walking Street, Fisherman’s Village Walking Street is the favorite destination for a tight budget.
 It is a lively market that is open every Friday from 5:00 PM to 10:00 PM.
 This shopping location is also a famous tourist attraction as it offers tourists an opportunity to enjoy local delicacies and one-of-a-kind souvenirs.

-One of the largest shopping centers in the island, Central Festival is a huge shopping mall that is strategically located in the prime resort of the island — in Chaweng Beach.
+One of the largest shopping centers on the island, Central Festival is a huge shopping mall strategically located in the prime resort of the island — in Chaweng Beach.
 With its state of the art facilities, this mall is designed to match and hold trendy shops while still maintaining a tropical atmosphere.
-It includes a variety of restaurants, food court, kids playground, and shops.
+It includes a variety of restaurants, a food court, a kid’s playground, and shops.

 Chaweng Walking Street

 Chaweng Walking Street is one of the most colorful and exciting locations to shop.
 You cannot help but marvel at the array of beautiful colors on the streets.
 If you are looking for a place that fits your budget, Chaweng Walking Street is the place to go.
 You can easily haggle to your desired price for the washes, flip-flops, and souvenirs you want.

 This night bazaar is a favorite spot for night lovers.
 It offers the buyer an opportunity to purchase hand-made souvenirs and goods.
 This location also has a food center, cafe, and pub on the side where you can just take your time and enjoy the atmosphere as you shop around.